gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ### Find the left and right lane lines

 Now we search for the left and right lane lines.
 The algorithm is as follows:
+* Generate a histogram along x axis for the bottom of the image
 * For each lane line (left and right):
   * Divide the image into ten horizontal bands.
 From the bottom, for each band:
-    * Create search window centered horizontally above the the previous band's point
+    * Create search window centered horizontally above the the previous band's detection (or histogram peak for the bottom band)
     * Calculate the center of mass of white pixels in the search window
     * Add the center of mass to the list of points
   TODO: image